TraekWells/personal-site/content/blog/practical-advice-for-non-designers-part-one.md

 A common mistake is assuming that **you** are the user that the design needs to have a solution for.
 While that’s possible, it’s rarely the case.

-<note> 💡 A quick note: _sometimes_ you **can** skip this step or do less user research than normal because you **are** the user.
+<note>Note: _sometimes_ you **can** skip this step or do less user research than normal because you **are** the user.
 If you’re designing a side project for a portfolio or you’re starting your own business, chances are you already understand the problem deeply.</note>

 The answer is not who you _think_ the audience is.
 The answer who the user research concludes it is.